TUVIMEN/hdporncomics/README.md

 kwarg( wait: float = 0 ) - waiting time in seconds in between requests

-kwarg( wait_random: int = 0 ) - random waiting time in milliseconds in between requests
+kwarg( wait_random: float = 0 ) - random waiting time in seconds in between requests

 kwarg( logger: Optional[TextIO] = None ) - file to which requests log will be written, e.g. sys.stderr or sys.stdout